Microlocal Analysis of Quantum Fields on Curved Spacetimes: Lorentzian manifolds

 where $\nabla$ is the Levi-Civita connection associated to $g$, hence Stokes' formula can be rewritten as

-To express the rhs of \eqref{e4.02} one fixes a vector field $l$ which is transverse to $\p U$ and outwards pointing.
-Let $\nu$ a $1$-form on $M$ such that $\Ker \nu= T\p U$, normalized such that $\nu\dual l=1$.
+To express the right-hand side of \eqref{e4.02}, we fix a vector field $l$ that is transverse to $\p U$ and outwards pointing.
+Let $\nu$ be a $1$-form on $M$ such that $\Ker \nu= T\p U$, normalized such that $\nu\dual l=1$.
 It follows that if $X$ is a vector field on $M$ we have

-Since $R$ is tangent to $\p U$ we have $i^{*}(R\lrcorner\,dVol_{g})=0$, hence
+Since $R$ is tangent to $\p U$, we have $i^{*}(R\lrcorner\,dV\!\!ol_{g})=0$, hence